 (c) Based on the audit procedures performed that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (a) and (b) above, contain any material misstatement.

 v.
-The company have not declared or paid any dividend during the year and have not proposed final dividend for the year.
+The company has not declared or paid any dividend during the year and has not proposed final dividend for the year.

 (C) With respect to the matter to be included in the Auditor’s Report under Section 197(16) of the Act: